Q-ROI - Trailer

-In this episode, Dr. Elsbeth Murray.
-Key advice, stories, comments and insights from Dr. Murray in this episode:
+In this episode, Dr. Elspeth Murray shares advice, stories, comments and insights from her experience.
+In this episode, hear about:

-Follow Smith School of Business (Queen’s Venture Network) on Twitter @QVentureNetwork
+Follow Smith School of Business on Twitter @SmithBusiness.

 Episode 3 - Anne Vivian-Scott

 In this episode, Ms. Anne Vivian-Scott shares the story of Kinarm.
-Kinarm is a Kingston, Ontario based company founded based on research from the laboratory of Dr. Stephen Scott at Queen’s University that sells robotic instrumentation to help researchers around the world assess patients with brain injuries (e.g. stroke, traumatic brain injury and neurological disease).
+Kinarm is a Kingston, Ontario based company based on research from the laboratory of Dr. Stephen Scott at Queen’s University that sells robotic instrumentation to help researchers around the world assess patients with brain injuries.

 - How to recruit talent and form a high-functioning team

-- Listen to your customers to define your product development and commercialization roadmaps
+- Listening to customers for product development and commercialization roadmaps

-- Kingston, Ontario is a great location to build a health technology company
+- Why Kingston is a great location to build a health technology company

-Past present supporters/partners of Kinarm: Queen’s University, , Ontario Centre’s of Excellence, IRAP, FedDev/ Ontario Brain Institute, PARTEQ Venture Fund, and Queen’s Centre for Neuroscience Studies.
-Kinarm has been instrumental in providing funding to Queen’s through Ontario Research Fund.
+Past and present supporters/partners of Kinarm include Queen’s University, Ontario Centres of Innovation, IRAP, the Ontario Brain Institute, PARTEQ Venture Fund, and Queen’s Centre for Neuroscience Studies.
+Kinarm has been instrumental in providing funding to Queen’s through the Ontario Research Fund.

 Episode 4 - Sir Terry Matthews

-Key advice, stories, comments and insights from Sir Terry Matthews in this episode:
+Key advice, stories, comments and insights from Sir Terry Matthews in this episode include:

-- Be persistent – up to half the time a lost contract can become a win
+- Being persistent – how a lost contract can become a win

 Follow Wesley Clover on Twitter @WesleyCloverInt